Air Fryer Baked Potatoes – restaurant quality baked potatoes that are light and fluffy on the inside and crispy on the outside.

 Air Fryer Baked Potatoes

-- Rub the washed potatoes with avocado oil and place them in the Air Fryer basket.
+- Rub the washed potatoes with the oil and place them in the Air Fryer basket.

 - Sprinkle sea salt on all sides.

-- Cook in the Air Fryer on 400°F for about 40 to 50 minutes, flipping half-way through.
-Check to see if they are fork tender by piercing them with a fork down the lengthwise down the center of potato.
+- Cook in the Air Fryer on 400°F (205°C) for approximately 40 to 50 minutes, flipping half-way through.
+Cook time will vary depending on the diamter of the potatoes.
+Check to see if they are fork tender by piercing them with a fork in the thickest part of the potato.

-- Squeeze open the potato and sprinkle with salt and pepper to taste.
+- Remove from the air fryer and slice it down the center, lengthwise to within 1/2 inch of each end.
+Squeeze open the potato and sprinkle with salt and pepper to taste.
 Top with butter and add other toppings as desired.

 Recipe provided by Make Your Meals